Harbour BioMed Announces Completion of Phase 2 Study in China of HBM9036 In Patients With Moderate-to-Severe Dry Eye Disease

 About Dry Eye Disease

 More than 300 million people experience dry eye disease worldwide, but only one-fifth of those receive medical care, owing to the undiagnosed and/or under-diagnosed patient population.
-DED is more prevalent in Asia and over 30 percent of the Chinese population are estimated to be affected by DED.
+DED is more prevalent in Asia; over 100 million people in China are estimated to be affected by DED.
 In contrast, fewer options for Chinese patients are available, with the most commonly used drugs being artificial tears, to provide temporary relief on symptoms.
 Over the next decade, the incidence and severity is expected to grow exponentially, aided by better tools to effectively diagnose DED, and fueled by a growing aging population worldwide, excessive use of smartphones and environmental changes, including micro-dust.

 About HBM9036 (tanfanercept)